 A conviction for any offense involving the possession or sale of illegal drugs during a period of enrollment for which you receive Federal Student Aid may result in the loss of future financial aid eligibility.
 If a student successfully completes a drug rehabilitation program, the student may regain federal student aid eligibility on the date the program is successfully completed.

 International students are not eligible for Federal Student Aid.
 University policy requires international students to have adequate resources to cover their educational expenses.
-Students may still be considered for scholarships, or they may apply for alternative loans with a US Citizen cosigner.
+Students may still be considered for scholarships, or they may apply for a private loan with a US Citizen cosigner.
 Opportunities to work are very limited based on federal regulations.

 The Financial Aid Office establishes student expense budgets that are used to calculate financial aid eligibility as well as to provide students and their families with a reasonable estimate of the cost of attendance.
 These student budgets include allowances for tuition and fees, room and board, books and supplies, transportation, and personal and miscellaneous expenses.
 These budgets are based on what are considered reasonable, but modest, costs after surveying segments of our student population.